Student Employment Handbook

 The money earned may be used for personal expenses (supplies, food, etc.).

-If you have been awarded FWS and plan to work, be sure to ACCEPT the FWS awarded in NetPartner..
+If you have been awarded FWS and plan to work, be sure to ACCEPT the FWS you were awarded by signing into NetPartner.

-Students awarded Work Study are contacted during the summer with details regarding the hiring process, and required tax forms.
+Students awarded Work Study are contacted during the summer with a Work Study Handbook through email with details regarding the hiring process, and required tax forms.
 Requested identification documents should be prepared prior to the start of the semester

 The Office of Financial Aid does not place students in positions.
 It is the student's responsibility to actively search and apply for open positions.
 Students often times will interview with a supervisor before being hired.

-The annual Job Fair takes place the first Thursday of the fall semester in the Milono Ballroom from 10am-2pm.
+The annual Job Fair takes place the first Thursday of the fall semester in the Milano Ballroom from 10am-2pm.
 Campus Map.

 Students who are not eligible for FWS may seek open positions on campus through non-FWS job offerings.
 Students are encouraged to contact the following offices to enquire about job availability.